valnub/Framework7-Plugin-Welcomescreen/README.md

 # Framework7 Plugin Welcomescreen

-### Compatibility
-- v1: Yes
-- v2: No

-## Just a quick plugin for Framework 7

-This will display a fullscreen swipeable modal window to guide the user through a welcome screen (as requested here http://www.idangero.us/framework7/forum/#!/framework7/feature-requests%23request-centered-large-mod).
+This plugin will display a fullscreen swipeable modal window to guide the user through a welcome screen (as requested here http://www.idangero.us/framework7/forum/#!/framework7/feature-requests%23request-centered-large-mod).

 (Note: There is also a generic version that does not rely on Framework7 available here: https://github.com/valnub/welcomescreen-mobile)